Kellett Senior School

 Parents mix together less in the senior school than the prep schools (as children can get themselves to and from school independently), but those new to town can definitely find a circle of friends through the school.

-Whilst being born out of the oldest ‘British’ school in Hong Kong, Kellett Senior School is an exceptionally modern and forward thinking 11-18 day school, providing a robust British curriculum alongside a rigorous Global Citizenship program.
+While being born out of the oldest ‘British’ school in Hong Kong, Kellett Senior School is an exceptionally modern and forward thinking 11-18 day school, providing a broad and balanced British curriculum.